Our Community Impact

 Youth Sports Fund

-The Youth Sports Fund of Hardin County helped 38 children learn about teamwork and responsibility through recreational sports.
+The Youth Sports Fund of Hardin County helped 27 children, in the past year, learn about teamwork and responsibility through recreational sports.

 Florence Mason Fund